coderDaiyan/makes-life-easy/developers-alarm/README.md

 ### How to use

+- Clone or Download the repository.
+In the folder `developers-alarm` you will see all the progam files.

 - By default alarm time is set to 25 minutes.
 But you can change as per your needs.
 To change the alarm time you should modify the variable named `alarmTime` in the `app.js` file as follows:

 ```js